MAYDAY-MAYDAY! (ALS Awareness Month)

 AND...

-Consider changing your social media profile photo for the month of May.
+-> Consider changing your social media profile photo for the month of May.
 I’ve created the one on the left, the red one on the right is from the ALS Association.
 Both are free to copy, paste and use.
+(Facebook also has a number of "profile frames" as well)

 Don’t know anyone personally?
-Well, dear blog reader, you do know me; which makes us “friends!”
-Here’s my story About Me and for fun I’ll even share a quick look at how I used to move - - before I had ALS.
+If not, well, dear blog reader, you know me; which makes us “friends!”
+Here’s my story About Me and for fun, I’ll even share a quick look at how I used to move - - before I had ALS.

 Having trouble viewing the video here?